 The way photography was developing, was defined to be a killer form of fine arts and thus, people of all age and centuries have played an important role in the evolution of photography.
 Before inventing the camera, in the ages of Renaissance, photography principles were widely used by artists like Michelangelo, Leonardo, and so many others.

 In fact one of the Italian scholars of that age named Giovanni Battista Della Portacentury explained in one of his books that, how the concept of Camera Obscura can be used to make painting easier.
 Using these principles, he was able to project the images of people outside oof the obscura on a wall.
-IN this case, the obscura was like a big room although.
+In this case, the obscura was like a big room although.
 But this event has taken the art into a new dimension.
 Also, there is no doubt that the obscura, was the early prototype of the modern camera.

 The Invention of Camera

 Photography had become familiar as a form of art at the 1840s.
-Before that, almost 10 years ago, at the 1830s, photography was invented.
+Before that, almost 10 years ago, at the 1830s, photography was introduced.
 Since then, photography has become the most growing hobby of people worldwide and it becomes a multi-billion dollar industry.
 But all of the journeys started back when the camera was invented.

 Special thanks to COOPH for this video